atrivedi-dbtlabs/moms-flower-shop-bq/README.md

 ### `staging`
 Staging models live in `models/staging/`.
 These are lightweight views, prefixed with `stg_` that clean and standardize source data for reuse by downstream models.

-### `analytics`
+### `marts`
-Analytics models live in `models/analytics/`.
-These models consume staging outputs and produce business-facing tables and views (aggregations, weekly/monthly trends, campaign summaries).
+Marts models live in `models/marts/`.
+These models consume staging outputs and produce business-facing tables and views (aggregations, fact tables, etc).
 They may be materialized as tables, incremental models, or ephemeral models depending on performance and use case.

 ## Model Lineage